xksteven/xksteven.github.io/resources/CV.md

 ### Research Interests

 My primary area of focus has been within computer vision.
-For the years of 2015-2017, I have worked on generative models, specifically GANs.
-Coming up with both a measure and a method to use GANs to interpret other classifiers.
+For the years of 2015-2017, I have worked on generative models, specifically GANs, coming up with both a measure and a method to use GANs to interpret other classifiers.
 I have since begun exploring techniques to make models more robust.
 The majority of my research focuses on applications of machine learning.

 ------